CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Toray Industries is also addressing mental health, and since fiscal 2011 has been implementing employee stress check-ups through an external provider.
 This helps employees recognize their own stress levels and learn how to manage stress, which leads to an improved workplace environment.
 The stress check-ups are also carried out at group companies in Japan.

-In recognition of these efforts, in March 2022, Toray Industries was again listed as a White 500 Company in the Certified Health and Productivity Management Organization Recognition Program.
+In recognition of these efforts, in March 2024, Toray Industries was again listed as a White 500 Company in the Certified Health and Productivity Management Organization Recognition Program.

-Examples of Workplace Initiatives in fiscal 2021
+Examples of Workplace Initiatives in fiscal 2023

 Dialogue with Labor Unions

 Toray Industries holds meetings of the Central Labor and Management Council twice a year with the attendance of directors at the senior vice president level and higher and labor representatives at the union head level and higher.
 In addition to briefing the union on management information about Toray Group, the meetings facilitate ongoing dialogue with the union.
-In fiscal 2021, the number of meeting participants was limited in order to reduce the risk of COVID-19 infection.

 Resolution of labor issues is undertaken at separate Labor and Management Council meetings.

 Based on the union shop system, all regular employees, excluding those at the management level or accepted as exempted from labor-management consultations, are members of the Toray Workers' Union.
-As of March 2022, Toray Workers' Union membership stood at 8,168 workers.
+As of March 2024, Toray Workers' Union membership stood at 7,756 workers.